 Tip #5: Learn how to procure.
 If assigned to a ward or unit, get to know your Ward Master and Head Nurse.
 Go with them at least quarterly to unpack and inventory the chests.
 You will be stunned at how outdated your equipment is.
 Ask for supply input from the head nurse.
 She is working full time on the ward and knows the latest supplies and equipment.
 Your NCO is likely to have spent the last 8-15 years in a tactical unit and hasn't touched a patient in three years but he/she knows exactly how to get their hands on the supplies you need.
-They may ask you to use your authority to request and justify the supplies about to expire and keep current with technology.
+They may ask you to use your authority to request and justify the supplies.
+Make the time to do it.
+Encourage your senior NCO's to rotate supplies about to expire and keep current with technology.
 If have problems with getting current supplies, make a wish list, give a copy to your NCO and Head Nurse and bide your time.
 During deployments, coffers dramatically fly open and money will suddenly be available for all the supplies you need.